-At St Filumena’s Catholic Primary School we want every child to be happy and enthusiastic learners of Geography, and to be eager to achieve their very best in order to fulfil their God-given talents.
+At St Filumena’s Catholic Primary School, we want every child to be happy and enthusiastic learners of Geography, and to be eager to achieve their very best in order to fulfil their God-given talents.

 Intent – What we are trying to achieve?

-• Our principal aim is that children leave St. Filumena’s Catholic School with a wide range of happy and rich memories in Geography formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Geography as an on-going process not a one-off event.
+Our principal aim is that children leave St. Filumena’s Catholic School with a wide range of happy and rich memories in Geography formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Geography as an on-going process, not a one-off event.

-• Children will develop a deep understanding of the subjects they are studying.
+- Children will develop a deep understanding of the subjects they are studying.
 They will increasingly use their prior knowledge to solve problems and develop the sophistication of Geography.

 Implementation – How do we translate our vision into practice?

-• The subject leader for Geography will meet the senior leadership team on a monthly basis to evaluate provision in order to ensure that teaching and learning in Geography is outstanding.
-Where necessary, staff will receive coaching and training in Geography.
+- The subject leader for geography will meet other MAC geography leaders on a termly basis to evaluate provision in order to ensure that teaching and learning in Geography is outstanding.
+This is led by the MAC Hub lead school.

-• Carefully designed schemes of learning in Geography ensure consistency and progress of all learners.
+- Carefully designed schemes of learning in Geography ensure consistency and progress of all learners.

-• Success criteria in every Geography lesson are set in order to guide children to achieve their potential.
+- Success criteria in every Geography lesson are set in order to guide children to achieve their potential.
 This ensures work is demanding and matches the aims of the curriculum.

 Impact – What is the impact of our curriculum on the students?